USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch11_ISAM.md

 ### 11.3.1 ISAM control file (SA_IOLIST)

 The ISAM `SA_IOLIST` is a text file used to configure which tag classes, emissions streams, and source regions the model will track.
-An example of this file, `isam_control.txt`, is provided in the release package.
+An example of this file, `isam_control.txt`, is provided in $CMAQ_HOME/CCTM/scripts.
 The formating of this file must be kept intact, but it does allow for insertion of comment lines.

 Each ISAM simulation requires the specification of the `TAG CLASSES` that the user desires to apportion.
 The current list includes the following choices `SULFATE, NITRATE, AMMONIUM, EC, OC, VOC, PM25_IONS, CO, OZONE`.
 Species associated with each of these are provided in section 11.1.
 One or more of these tag classes must be specified in `SA_IOLIST`.
 Multiple tag classes are comma delimited.